 Film is an extremely fragile medium and the BFI spends over $14m a year just to maintain the collections, which require expensive specialist care and optimum storage conditions.
 Additionally, each year, our film restoration program brings back to life films that would otherwise not be seen, from Hitchcock’s nine surviving silent films to The Epic of Everest, the original documentary of Mallory and Irvine’s 1924 British expedition to Mount Everest.
 The BFI is also committed to digitising 10,000 archive titles to bring our collections to new audiences in cinemas, on television, on DVD and online.

 US event programme

-The Friends of the BFI hosts regular events in the US, with a current focus on San Francisco.
-We launched the Friends of the BFI new patron programme in late 2014 with an exclusive preview of Mr. Turner (Dir.
+The Friends of the BFI hosts regular events in the US, currently in San Francisco, but with a view to expansion to the East Coast in 2017.
+We launched the Friends of the BFI patron programme in late 2014 with an exclusive preview of Mr. Turner (Dir.
 Mike Leigh.
-UK 2014) , attended by the film’s Oscar-nominated lead, Timothy Spall.
-Our second event, in partnership with the San Francisco Silent Film Festival, was a special live screening of The Ghost Train, a rare 1927 silent film from the BFI’s Archive collections.
+UK 2014), attended by the film’s Oscar-nominated lead, Timothy Spall.

 Join as a patron